 Technology and backlog intangible assets were recognized in conjunction with the Company's acquisition of Planck on August 17, 2022.
 Technology, backlog and customer relationship intangible assets were recognized in conjunction with the Company's acquisition of Telerob on May 3, 2021.
 Technology and customer relationship intangible assets were recognized in conjunction with the Company's acquisition of Arcturus on February 19, 2021.
-Technology and customer relationship intangible assets were recognized in conjunction with the Company's acquisition of ISG on February 23, 2021.
+Technology and customer relationship intangible assets were recognized in conjunction with the Company's acquisition of February 2021.
+Technology and customer relationship intangible assets were recognized in conjunction with the Company's acquisition of February 23, 2021.
 Refer to Note 21-Business Acquisitions for further details.